TannerDale/bones-be/README.md

 - [Technologies](#technologies)
 - [Contributors](#contributors)

-### <ins>Overview</ins>
+## <ins>Overview</ins>

+# BONES
-[Bones](https://backend.turing.io/module3/projects/viewing_party) is a web application formed from Turing's Module 3 [Consultancy Group Project](https://backend.turing.edu/module3/projects/consultancy/) that addresses the lack of ability for pet owners to meet, connect, and build relationships with others through their shared passion for their dogs and dogs in general.
+🦴 is a web application that addresses the lack of ability for pet owners to meet at dog friendly locations, connect, and build relationships with others through their shared passion for their dogs and dogs in general.
+Book a playdate for your furbaby! 🐶 🎾

 [Wireframes](https://miro.com/app/board/o9J_lmB3-wU=/)

-### <ins>Project Learning Goals</ins>
+### <ins>Learning Goals</ins>
 <b>Explicit Technical Expectations:</b> Below are technical goals that are being applied in this project (ordered by priority).
 - Consume two or more external APIs
 - Build APIs that return JSON responses